 Location: In back, near the church in the courtyard

 Height: 17 Feet

 I don’t go to church and I will never go to church, other than for weddings and funerals for people who have such things in churches.
 I am fortunate to have married an incredible woman who also has no need or want for attending churches.
 However, we both certainly appreciate the beauty of many, many (almost always) old churches.
 The Calvary Church in Stonington is an great example of a ridiculously beautiful church.
 I love the look of this place.
 It helps that it’s on Church Street deep in Stonington Borough too.

-Couldn’t get through it, could you?
-Don’t lie.
-Anyway, I will readily go to any and all churches with national champion trees on their grounds.
+However, I will readily go to any and all churches with national champion trees on their grounds.
 (And, I suppose, I will go inside churches with CTMQ worthy things in them – and there are certainly a few.)
 I had dragged my poor family all the way to Stonington with the idea that we’d hike a little hike, grab some lunch at the trusty Dog Watch Café on the waterfront, bask in the glory of the largest hardy orange tree in the entire country and then celebrate nearby at the wonderful Beer’d Brewing Company.

 This plan more or less went off without a hitch.

 Other than Damian refusing to go check out the tree and Hoang having to stay back in the car with him, that is.
 Their loss.

 Calvin and I found our way to an unlocked gate and found the tree easily.
 It was the one with all the little oranges on it.
 I was enamored with this messy looking rather squat little tree.
 My first thought upon seeing it was that this was another of our “national champions” which are national champions only because no one else has claimed a bigger one in another state.
 I mean… come on.